 Also, try to get a hotel room with a refrigerator and a microwave.
 Make a stop at a local store to stock up when you get where you’re going.
 Keeping plenty of quality snacks handy will make the traveling portion of your trip a little easier as well.
 Think protein bars and shakes.

 It’s also a good idea to pack your supplements.
 Don’t forget to use them!
 Two types that you’ll want to make sure and include are: your food/meal supplements and your muscle building/fat burning supplements.

 - Food/Meal Supplements – These are protein and meal replacement powders and bars.
 A plastic shaker and water is all that’s needed for the powders.

 - Muscle Building/ Fat Burning Supplements – There’s a number of great supplements for both mass and fat loss.
 It’s not hard to pack enough to last your entire trip.
 Make and visit Bodybuilding Supplements Store | I’ll Pump You Up (illpumpyouup.com) for all your supplement needs.

 Besides protein bars and RTDs, you can pack:

 - Fruit and vegetables

 - Granola bars

-- Push ups to get your heart rate up and exercise the chest and deltoid muscles.
-Do them on your knees or toes and keep your back straight and your head in natural alignment.
+- Push ups – These get your heart rate up and exercise the chest and deltoid muscles.
+Do them on your knees or toes.
+Keep your back straight and your head in natural alignment.
 Keep abs tight as you lower and exhale as you push back up.

 - Crunches to work the abs.